strwbrrysam/strwbrrysam-homelab-journey/projects/wireguard-mesh/docs/operations/routing-debug-cheatsheet.md

-# Routing Debug Cheatsheet – Focused on WireGuard + BIRD OSPF
+# Routing Debug Cheatsheet – How I Diagnose WG + BIRD OSPF Failures

-Strictly tailored to your homelab’s routing problems, especially:
-- “Prefix missing on one site”
-- “OSPF neighbor stuck”
-- “Traffic only flows one direction”
-- “WG tunnel up but routes missing”
+This is MY actual flow when a prefix vanishes, a tunnel flaps, or OSPF looks suspicious.

 ---

-## Step 1 — Verify WG Tunnel Health
+## Step 1 — Check the WireGuard Tunnel

-- Show all handshakes (to spot one dead link):
+- Look at handshakes to instantly spot a dead peer:
   - `sudo wg show | grep handshake`

-- Check that a /30 is assigned:
+- Confirm a /30 is actually assigned:
   - `ip addr show dev S1`

-- Check tunnel MTU (OSPF breaks if mismatched):
+- Verify MTU (I’ve seen OSPF break purely because of MTU mismatches):
   - `ip link show S1 | grep mtu`

 ---

-## Step 2 — Confirm OSPF Neighbor State
+## Step 2 — Check OSPF Neighbor State

 - `sudo birdc "show ospf neighbors"`

-- Look for:
+I specifically look for:

-  - `Full` (good)
+- `Full` → good
-  - `Init` or `2-Way` (not forming adjacency)
+- `Init` → tunnel up but adjacency down
-  - `ExStart` (MTU mismatch)
+- `ExStart` → MTU mismatch
-  - `Loading` for too long (sync stuck)
+- `Loading` for too long → OSPF stuck syncing

 ---

-## Step 3 — Check If A Prefix Is Being Learned
+## Step 3 — Check If the Prefix Exists in the Routing Table

 - `sudo birdc "show route 10.188.X.0/24"`

-- If missing → check neighbor on that LAN’s originating router:
-  - `sudo birdc "show ospf neighbors"`
+If BIRD doesn’t know the prefix, then the originating site isn’t advertising it or OSPF adjacency is broken.

 ---

-## Step 4 — Check That Policy Routing Isn’t Interfering
+## Step 4 — Confirm Policy Routing Isn’t Interfering

-(Used rarely in your current design but useful for debugging if you add ECMP)
+I rarely use policy routing in this setup, but when debugging ECMP or asymmetric paths:

 - `ip rule show`
 - `ip route show table main | grep 10.188`